 We derived the following unaudited condensed combined pro forma financial data from Helix's audited consolidated financial statements for the year ended December 31, 2005, Remington's audited consolidated financial statements for the year ended December 31, 2005, Helix's unaudited condensed consolidated financial statements for the three months ended March 31, 2006 and Remington's unaudited condensed consolidated financial statements for the three months ended March 31, 2006.
 The financial data has been prepared as if the proposed merger and the consummation of Helix's financing transactions related to the proposed merger had occurred on January 1, 2005, for the operating data and as of March 31, 2006, for the balance sheet data.
 The process of valuing Remington's tangible and intangible assets and liabilities is still in the preliminary stages.
-Material revisions to our current estimates could be necessary as the valuation process and accounting policy review are finalized.
+Material revisions to our current estimates could be necessary as the valuation process is finalized.
 The unaudited pro forma operating data set forth below is not necessarily indicative of the results that actually would have been achieved if the proposed merger and the currently contemplated financing transactions related to the merger had been consummated on January 1, 2005, or that may be achieved in the future.
 The unaudited pro forma financial statements do not reflect any benefits from potential cost savings or revenue changes resulting from the proposed merger.
-You should read this information in conjunction with Helix's "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Helix's Historical Consolidated Financial Statements and Supplementary Data" and the notes thereto, Remington's "Management's Discussion and Analysis of Financial Data" included in this proxy statement/prospectus or included in Remington's Annual Report on Form 10-K, Form 10-K/A and Quarterly Report on Form 10-Q incorporated by reference in this proxy statement/prospectus.
+You should read this information in conjunction with Helix's "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Helix's Historical Consolidated Financial Statements and Supplementary Data" and the notes thereto, Remington's "Management's Discussion and Analysis of Financial Condition and Results of Operations," Remington's consolidated financial statements and notes thereto and the "Unaudited Condensed Combined Pro Forma Financial Data" included in this proxy statement/prospectus or included in Remington's Annual Report on Form 10-K, Form 10-K/A and Quarterly Report

-Year End December 31 (In thou
+December 31, 2005 March 31, 2006

+(In thousands, except p er share amounts)

-Statement of Operations data: Ì , ,
+Statement of Operations data:

-Net revenues and other income \$1,067,7 72 \$369,746
+Net revenues and other income \$1,067,772 \$369,746

-Net income 162,2 29 68,478
+Net income 162,229 68,478

-Net income applicable to common shareholders 159,7 75 67,674
+Net income applicable to common shareholders 159,775 67,674

 Earnings per common share:

-Basic (1) \$ 1.
-76 \$ 0.74
+Basic (1) \$ 1.76 \$ 0.74

-Diluted (1) \$ 1.
-70 \$ 0.71
+Diluted (1) \$ 1.70 \$ 0.71

-As of March 31, 2006 (In thousands)
+As of March 31, 2006

+(In thousands)

-Balance Sheet data:
+Balance Sheet data: , ,

 Total assets \$3,586,465

 Long term debt (including current maturities of long-term debt) 1,258,918

 Convertible preferred stock 55,000

-Shareholders' equity 1,263,489